dbolotov/amelie/README.md

 About
 -----

-`amelie` implements anomaly detection with normal probability functions and maximum likelihood estimates.
+`amelie` implements anomaly detection withmaximum likelihood estimates and normal probability functions.
 The package follows the approach described in Andrew Ng's [course on machine learning](https://www.coursera.org/learn/machine-learning).

 Current version: 0.0.0.9000 (IN DEVELOPMENT)